Pilatus Aircraft

 Pilatus Aircraft Ltd. is an aerospace manufacturer located in Stans, Switzerland.
-In June 2016, the company employed 1,905 people.
+In August 2025, the company employed around 3,000 people.

 The company has mostly produced aircraft for niche markets, in particular short takeoff and landing (STOL) aircraft as well as military training aircraft.
 During the 1950s and 1960s, Pilatus developed a short takeoff and landing (STOL) light civil transport aircraft, the PC-6 Porter.
-In 1973, it was decided to restart work on the PC-7 programme and it entered production as the PC-7 Turbo Trainer.
+In 1973, it was decided to restart work on a turbine version of the piston engine trainer P-3, which entered production as the PC-7 Turbo Trainer.
 In 1979, Pilatus acquired Britten-Norman, manufacturer of the Britten-Norman Islander and Britten-Norman Defender aircraft.
 During the 1980s, it developed the PC-9, an improved derivative of the PC-7.

 During the 1990s, Pilatus opened up a broader civilian market with the introduction of the PC-12, a single-engine turboprop aircraft and has delivered 1,800 as of April 2021.
 In the 2000s, it also introduced a new member family of its military training aircraft, the turboprop-powered PC-21.
 During the 2010s, the company developed the PC-24, a twin-engined STOL jet aircraft capable of operating from unpaved runways.